- Bullet Summary

 Not Trying to Time The Market

 The enterprise investor is focused on “price” and not on “time”.
-Timing is the attempt to buy and sell based on the idea that one can predict whether the market will go up and down.
+Timing is the attempt to buy and sell based on the idea that one can predict whether the market will go up or down.
 That’s a speculative effort that rarely pays off.

 The enterprise investor instead focuses on price as he looks for undervalued stocks.